codegaze/codegaze.github.io/_posts/2015-09-05-how-to-stop-jwplayer-between-slides-a-swiper-jw-plugin.md

 ---
 layout: post
 title: Swiper-JW Player
-keywords: javascript, jwplayer, swiper, idangerous, plugin
 description: Swiper-JW Player - A plugin to extend Swiper for easier JW Player integration
 post_description: A plugin to extend Swiper for easier JW Player integration.
-keywords: Javascript,JW Player,Plugin
+categories: [Coding, JS]
 ---

 [Swiper-JW Player](https://github.com/codegaze/Swiper-JWPlayer) is a very small plugin that extends iDangero.us [Swiper](http://www.idangero.us/swiper/) to avoid setting up the configuration for stopping [JW Player](http://www.jwplayer.com/) videos between slide navigation in each Swiper instance.

 This was created to satisfy my need for a fairly abstract/dynamic way to deal with JW Player events, in this case stopping it, without writing code in Swipper callbacks everytime I need something like this.

 The goal was to be slide targeted and not just call a ```jwplayer().stop()``` that can cause a UX problem by stopping any other player on the page.

 ### Code
 {% highlight javascript %}
 (function (Swiper) {